hsivakum/opss-runner/Readme.md

-# Welcome to scan queue processor
+# Welcome to open source secret scanner

 ## How to run the entire application